Cash management is crucial to unlocking post-pandemic growth

 When appraising your treasury policy, it is vital to forecast as accurately as possible.
 This will help you decide how much cash you want to strategically allocate and determine appropriate terms and maturities on interest-bearing accounts that suit your medium and longer-term goals.

-Again, we think businesses should focus on both the day-to-day operations and the longer horizon funding and liquidity goals.
-Companies must also take precautions and have contingency liquidity for unforeseen events over the coming months, as further disruption across supply chains must be anticipated.
+Again, we think businesses should focus on day-to-day operations and the longer horizon funding and liquidity goals.
+Companies must also take precautions and have contingency liquidity for unforeseen events over the coming years as further disruption across supply chains is likely.

 By reconciling both the short-term and longer-term needs of your business, you can unlock efficiencies and flexibility.
 By taking this holistic view of cash management, businesses may also find more tailored solutions best suit their needs.